Mo-h-S/Python-for-SP-and_IP/README.md

 Welcome to this repository!
 This repo contains a basic starting guide for using Python to perform signal and image processing.
 Whether you're new to this field or looking for a refresher, you'll find essential tools and examples to help you get started.

-## Getting Started
+## Befor Starting

-The first folder contains installation guide to setup the envirenement work to have the essential tools to perform the needed taskes.
+The envirenement setup folder contains installation guide to setup the envirenement work to have the essential tools to perform the needed taskes.

-## Contents
 - Introduction to Python
 - An installation guide of Python on diferent operating systems
 - Lazy guide to setup the envirenement work
 - Configration of the IDLE (Spdeyr)
 - Managing Envirements

+## Getting Started
 The second  folder contains the essential libraries to perform the needed processing.
 **/!\/**: Ensure you have Python and the necessary libraries installed (see link).
 The primary libraries used are: